nayakshweta/CosmosBookstore/README.md

 ### Setup Azure Search Integration

 Optionally, you can [setup Azure Search integration](deployment/docs/azuresearchsetup.md) to try out the full text functionality in the app.
+> Azure Search support for Cosmos DB API for MongoDB is currently in preview, so the feature will explicitly need to be enabled for your subscription.

 ## Dataset Credits